top of page

 • It's important that you and your direct competitors have been properly classified so as to not unfairly advantage or disadvantage businesses.
 Considering the rates above, imagine if you were classified under 0042 Landscape Gardening while your fiercest competitor was misclassified under 9102 Lawn Maintenance.
 You would be paying more than double your competitor for the same insurance.

-• Take the example above and imagine you and your fiercest competitor were submitting a proposals for the same landscaping project and you had to quote based on $7.96/100 and your competition $2.69.
+• Take the example above and imagine you and your fiercest competitor were submitting a proposal for the same landscaping project and you had to quote based on $7.96/100 and your competition $2.69.
 Your ability to win projects and generate revenue would be severly compromised.

 • Also, it's important for the integrity of the whole workers' compensation system for employers to be classified properly.
 To use an extreme example say a substantial number of roofers were accidentally grouped with office workers.
 The pool of office workers would inevitably reflect elevated claims (costs) while the corresponding pool of roofers would reflect lower claim costs with members classified incorrectly in another code; Clerical.
 That would increase the rate everybody pays for Clerical Office Workers while the rates for roofers lower; which may be insufficient for insurance companies to pay those claims.